hello30190f/OneNoteAlternative/firstPrototype/note/backendDataServer/basicCommand/pageInfo.md

 # pageInfo command
 ## role
- send the specific page information to the frontend.
+ send the specific single page information to the frontend.

 ## args (frontend to dataserver)
+### request a markdown article
 ```json
 {
     "command": "pageInfo",